mining4UML/UMLMiner/README.md

 UML Miner comes as a zip file.
 To install it in Visual Paradigm it only necessary to select  "Help > Install Plugin" from the application toolbar.

-The development of UML Miner has been started by Ardimento Pasquale and afterwards by Pasquale Ardimento and Vito Alessandro Carella.
+The development of UML Miner has been started by Ardimento Pasquale and was later continued by Pasquale Ardimento and Vito Alessandro Carella.
 Currently is still under development (20th april 2023).